 None of these parameters should normally be changed.

 The number of ports to reserve for tunnel port endpoints on the server.
 The number of ports actually used depends on the number of services defined under /vsm/tunnelservices/ .
-We recommend letting this parameter have its default value (10), since that leaves for further services and easy live upgrades of ThinLinc.
+We recommend letting this parameter have its default value (10), since that provides a margin for future services.
 See Appendix A, TCP Ports Used by ThinLinc for an in-depth explanation of port allocation.

 The port base for VNC communication.
 The VNC protocol runs on one port per active user on the VSM agent host, and this is the base of the numbers used.
 That is, for the first user, the port will be /vsm/vnc_port_base + 1, for the second user /vsm/vnc_port_base + 2 and so on.
 This algorithm is used only for display numbers below 100.
 See Appendix A, TCP Ports Used by ThinLinc for an in-depth explanation of port allocation.